 Researchers used rodent models and found that daily aerobic exercise halted the flow of dopamine in the mesolimbic dopamine pathway in the brain.
 Dopamine is an integral neurotransmitter in the brain’s reward, motivation and learning functions, and it’s associated with substance use disorders.
 After 6 weeks, brain scans of the rodents revealed that those that ran on a treadmill 5 days a week had different mesolimbic dopamine pathways compared to those that were sedentary.

 Thanos and his team are already exploring whether exercise can help normalize dopamine signaling that has been affected by chronic drug use.
 Additional research on human models could help researchers identify new, innovate ways to incorporate exercise into treatment plans to prevent relapse.

 At Guardian IOP, we understand that effective treatment must address the whole person–not just the addiction.
 Exercise not only improves physical and mental health, but it’s an activity that incorporates goal setting and improves mindfulness, two skills that are essential for relapse prevention and lasting recovery.
-For more information on how our recovery services can benefit you or your loved one, contact a Guardian IOP Recovery Specialist at (561) 274-6133.
+For more information on how our recovery services can benefit you or your loved one, contact a Guardian IOP Treatment Advisor at (888) 693-1894.